AppOmni-Labs/event-maturity-matrix/docs/data-definition-reference.md

 * integer
 * boolean

-> If you are viewing the matrix itself, attributes are the individual attributes/fields within a event type card.
+> If you are viewing the matrix itself, attributes are the individual attributes/fields within an event type card.

 By default, all defined attributes have a `include` field and this field defaults to `ALL`. **Even if it's not explicitly defined, just know that we consider this the default.**